LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-can-see-like-how-a-butterfly.md

 Surely better than to play

-all of our fake games.
+our made up coping games.